Frequently Asked Questions

 CAN I JUST DROP BY AND TALK ABOUT MY TATTOO IDEA?

-If you are local, or happen to be in the area, you are welcome to drop by the studio to say "hi", scope out the shop, and look at the portfolio.
+If you are local, or happen to be in the area, you are welcome to drop by the studio to say "hi", check out the shop, and look at the portfolio.
 If you want to look at the archives, begin a consultation about a custom design, or otherwise garner our complete attention, we will require that you make a deposit and an appointment.
 Your consultation can then begin immediately, even though your actual tattoo will be installed later, at the appointment date.
-Again, you do not necessarily need a scheduled consultation date, you simply need to have an appointment on the books for the tattoo installation at some point in the future; this entitles you to consultation time whenever the studio is open.
+In order for me to work with you to start the design process you simply need to have an appointment on the books for the tattoo installation at some point in the future; this entitles you to consultation time in advance.

-Please also note that currently the studio is open mosty by appointment; if there are no appointments, we may be closed!
-If you are considering a fly-by, we highly recommend that you call first (after 2 pm) to see if the studio is open . . . or you could guarantee it by making an appointment deposit!
+Please also note that currently the studio is open only by appointment; if there is no appointment, it will be closed!
+If you are considering a fly-by, we highly recommend that you call first to see if the studio is open . . . or you could guarantee it by making an appointment deposit!

 ARE THERE PARTS OF THE BODY YOU WILL NOT TATTOO?